-- A student graduating from the Advanced Diploma of Accounting who is articulating to a university to study in a related discipline.
+- from the Advanced Diploma of Accounting who has enrolled into a university to study accounting or a related discipline

-- A student who has completed their study toward the Advanced Diploma of Accounting in the academic year prior to CITs annual April celebration of graduation ceremonies.
+- who completed their study toward the Advanced Diploma of Accounting in the academic year prior to CITs annual April graduation ceremonies.

 The following aspects will be taken into consideration when selecting the winner: